 Lately, many people have reported facing the error message ‘We couldn’t connect to the update service’ on Windows 10.
 This issue is known to occur when you try to update the Windows 10 operating system on your system.
-The issue can be caused by several reasons as you are not able to connect to the update service, just like mentioned in the error message.
-A few of these factors could be your internet connection, Windows update components etc.
+The issue can be caused by several reasons as you are not able to connect to the update service, just as mentioned in the error message.
+A few of these factors could be your internet connection, Windows update components, etc.

 The issue has to be resolved quickly as it stops you from receiving the latest updates pushed by Microsoft.
 Updates are necessary for your system as they usually contain bug fixes, new features, and tweaks along with more stability.
 The issue doesn’t have an official workaround as of now since one of the engineers at Microsoft stated that a team is looking into the matter and should be resolved quickly.
 However, there are a few resolutions provided by the community that has proven effective for many users, thus, they are worth a try.